 How to Store Your Knits

 Caring for your handmade garments is one of the most important parts of the whole making experience.
-Cleaning and storing your handknits or hand crocheted items correctly will have a huge impact on their longevity and ensure that they are looking as good as new for years to come.
+Cleaning and storing your hand-knitted or hand-crocheted items correctly will have a huge impact on their longevity and ensure that they are looking as good as new for years to come.

 Take Stock of your Knits